grunzer/Devices-docs/surface/service-guides/service-guide-repair-overview.md

 ### Stop repair and contact Microsoft

-Immediately stop repair and contact Microsoft Surface Customer Support if you observe any of the following:
+Immediately stop repair and contact Microsoft Surface Customer Support if you observe any of the following scenarios:

 - Burned or melted components or signs of heat damage (internal or external)
 - Damaged accessories (power supply, keyboard, cable, etc.)